There are probably thousands of some variation of these ground oatmeal, chocolate chip cookies running loose in the world.

 We find that nuking frozen ones in the microwave for about 15 to 30 seconds and served with hot chocolate or coffee is the best way to eat them.

 You can double this recipe since the original is double this version, but I would NOT try to double from there, this is a tough dough.
-I burned out the motor on my favorite KitchenAid stand mixer years ago.
+I burned out the motor on my favorite professional series KitchenAid stand mixer years ago.
 Even back then, replacing it cost as much as a car payment!
+I had to wait until I received one for a Christmas gift.

 $250 Cookie Recipe